Ashwinn04/Capstone-2/README.md

    - Risk level classification (High/Medium/Low)

 3. **Model-Based Predictions**:
-   - Attempts to use trained XGBoost model
+   - Uses integration layer to combine predictions from up to 7 models:
-   - Ensemble predictions from 7 models (GRU-D, LSTM, CNN-LSTM, Transformer, Logistic Regression, Random Forest, XGBoost)
+     - Baselines: Logistic Regression, Random Forest, XGBoost
+     - DL: GRU-D, LSTM, CNN-LSTM, Transformer
+   - DL is optional: if no DL checkpoints found in `outputs/models`, only baselines are used
-   - Robust fallback to clinical rules if models unavailable
+   - Robust fallback to classical model and clinical rules if artifacts unavailable

 4. **Intelligent Risk Assessment**:
    - Combines clinical and model predictions